Grotjohan-Insurance-Inc/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-deployment.md

 * Create a root key - IBM HPCS uses the recommended envelope encryption mechanism of taking a key that is used to encrypt data, the data encryption key or DEK, and encrypting the key itself with a root key.
 This root key never leaves the HSM.
    * Using the {{site.data.keyword.cloud_notm}} portal, view the {{site.data.keyword.cloud_notm}} resources, and find your IBM HPCS instance.
    * Click **Add Key** and then generate a new root key.
-   * Review [Creating root keys](/docs/hs-crypto?topic=hs-crypto-create-root-keys) for more information of this step
+   * Review [Creating root keys](/docs/hs-crypto?topic=hs-crypto-create-root-keys) for more information of this step.
 * Create a standard key - Perform this operation to [create a standard key](/docs/hs-crypto?topic=hs-crypto-create-standard-keys).

 ## Service ID